duxubird/academic-kickstart/content/post/FbFulltime.md

 +++
-title = "Xu will join Facebook in Sep 2019 as a Research Scientist." date = 2018-09-01T00:00:00-00:00 draft = false
+title = "I will join Facebook in Sep 2019 as a Research Scientist." date = 2018-09-01T00:00:00-00:00 draft = false